-Local authority use of the parking standards document is considered discretionary and an internal process to aid the determination of planning applications and the formulation of local planning policy.
-The parking standards document is guidance only and would be used alongside such frameworks, such as the Local Plan and any SPDs.
-The parking standards document does not set a framework itself with regard to the location, nature, size and operating conditions of development proposals or by allocating resources.
+Local authority and developer use of the parking guidance document is considered discretionary and an internal process to aid both the formulation and determination of planning applications, as well as the formulation of any relevant local planning policy.
+The document acts as guidance only and would be used alongside such frameworks, such as the Local Plan, any SPDs, and any DPDs/SPDs related to specific strategic development masterplans.
+The guidance document does not set a framework itself with regard to the location, nature, size and operating conditions of development

+Criteria for determining the likely significance of effects (Annex II SEA Directive) Likelihood and summary of significant effects proposals or by allocating resources.
 The degree to which the plan or programme influences other plans or programmes including those in a hierarchy.
 The parking standards document does not represent a 'plan or programme' in a formal manner, such as a DPD or SPD.
-The use of guidance is a consideration in the development management process.
-Local Plan policies set out the requirements that development proposals would have to adhere to in the first instance.
+The use of the guidance is a consideration in the masterplanning and development management process.
+Local Plan policies, and those DPDs/SPDs related specifically to strategic development proposals, set out the requirements that the detailed proposals would have to adhere to in the first instance.
 There is considered to be no degree to which the use of the parking standards guidance influences other plans or programmes including those in a hierarchy.
 The relevance of the plan or programme for the integration of environmental considerations in particular with a view to promoting sustainable development.

-The parking standards document responds to challenges and incorporates standards regarding more sustainable and lower emission transport options, such as bicycles, electric mopeds, motorcycles, service vehicles and EVs.
-The document offers guidance on parking layouts and design, integration with the surrounding environment, and sustainable parking solutions that enhance the built environment and create better places for residents, businesses, and visitors.

-The use of the guidance ensures that environmental considerations, in particular with a view to promoting sustainable development, will be considered for all development proposals relevant to LPAs as determining authorities.

-Environmental problems relevant to the plan area

-Essex reflects a large area.
-This Screening Report identifies the following potential environmental problems or sources of potential problems relevant to the Essex:
+The parking guidance document responds to challenges and incorporates sustainable mobility objectives related to reducing car use, enhancing place quality and design, as well as ensuring the infrastructure for more sustainable and lower emission transport options.
+The document identifies a parking hierarchy that prioritises the storage of active and sustainable mobility and e-mobility modes to be most convenient, attractive and prominent.
+These modes include (but are not limited to) bicycles, e-bikes and cargo bikes, scooters and e-scooters, and mobility scooters.
+The document also identifies that parking for petrol and diesel private vehicles should be made the least convenient and attractive type of parking, and should not be prominent within the streetscape or areas of parking.
+The use of the guidance ensures that environmental considerations, in particular with a view to promoting sustainable transport, will be considered for all relevant development proposals.
+Environmental problems relevant to the Essex reflects a large area.
+This Screening Report identifies the following potential environmental problems or sources of plan area potential problems relevant to the Essex:

+Criteria for determining

+the likely significance of

+effects (Annex II SEA

+Directive)